aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/01-the-dao-contract.md

 title: The DAO Contract
 ---

-## The Identity and Basis of your Organization
+## The Identity and Basis of Your Organization

 In this section, you will learn about the core functionality of every aragonOS DAO.